The relationship between Delibr and Jira

 This article talks about the Jira integration, and how it works.

 For instructions on how to set up the Jira integration, see article: How to integrate Jira and Delibr

-To the left of the document title in your documents is a hamburger menu (visible when hovering).
-To create a new Epic that corresponds to the document, click "Jira" -> "Create Jira issue".
+To the left of the document title there's a hamburger menu (visible when hovering).
+To create an epic at the root level of a document, click on the hamburger menu, choose "Jira" -> "Create Jira issue".